Banshee1221/ansible-role-slurm/README.md

 1. Have a "slurm" section to your ansible inventory.
 2. Mark one of the slurm nodes with the variable `slurm_builder=True`, so that the role knows which node to build slurm on.
 This is also used for other things so ensure it's set in the slurm group.
-3. Mark the headnodes/submit nodes with the variable `headnode=True`, so as to avoid deploying the slurm daemon there.
+3. Mark the headnode with the variable `headnode=True`, so as to avoid deploying the slurm daemon there. *THIS ROLE ONLY SUPPORTS ON HEADNODE AS OF NOW, THINGS WILL BREAK WITH MORE*
 4. Create a playbook that includes this role.
 E.g.:
    ```shell
    - hosts: all